SixdegreeLab/MasteringChainAnalytics/en/ch02/ch02-quickstart.md

 ## 0. Introduction

-Our tutorial is heavily focused on practical application, written in conjunction with the scenarios and needs of daily on-chain data analysis.
+Our tutorial is heavily focused on practical application, written in conjunction with the scenarios and needs of daily Onchain data analysis.
 This article will explain the SQL basics you need to understand before starting to create data dashboards.
 This tutorial is beginner-friendly, primarily aimed at novice users who wish to learn data analysis.
 We assume that you have no prior experience in writing SQL queries.
 Users who have SQL experience but are not familiar with the Dune platform can also quickly browse this tutorial.
 This tutorial mainly includes an introduction to the Dune platform, a quick start to SQL queries, and more.
 In the next tutorial, we will write queries together, create visual charts, and use these charts to create data dashboards.
-We believe that as long as you have confidence and follow our tutorial to practice, you can also create high-quality data dashboards, taking the first step towards becoming an on-chain data analyst.
+We believe that as long as you have confidence and follow our tutorial to practice, you can also create high-quality data dashboards, taking the first step towards becoming an Onchain data analyst.

 ## 1. Introduction to the Dune Platform